 Oversized margaritas, cheesy enchiladas, and never-ending nacho bowls can turn your Mexican fiesta into a fatty nightmare.
 “People tend to smother their dishes with cheese, sour cream, and refried beans,” says Keri Gans, RD, author of The Small Change Diet.
 “But the basic ingredients of Mexican cuisine are quite good for you.”
 Think black beans, fresh tomatoes, and spicy peppers.
-(Find out how salsa can help you shrink!)
-This Cinco de Mayo, bust the piñata—not your gut—by indulging in these diet-friendly South of the Border staples
+For your next Taco Tuesday, bust the piñata—not your gut—by indulging in these diet-friendly South of the Border staples

 It’s easy to ramp up flavor by seasoning your dish with fresh chopped jalapeño or other peppers that pack heat.
 “Hot chiles are practically calorie-free,” says Jennifer Iserloh, author of The Skinny Chef.
 “And studies show that the capsaicin—the compound that makes them hot—helps your body burn more calories."